THE AGNYETT

 There are 24 statelands within the extant materiea; unevenly scattered amongst them are the 31 sovereignties.
 But its a rare soul that learns or sees more than one of each in their lifetime.

-As professionals in the field, it’s not our job to dissuade these poor nutcases.
-The chance you can change their mind or deflect their fixation is slim.
-When it comes to matters like this, for many versô now, our advice has been to let these souls do and think what they want.
-Tell them what you can to keep them safe—or restrict what you tell them to what you think it’s safe for them to know—but NEVER lend them any money before showing them the way out.”
+As professionals, it’s not our job to dissuade or heal these nutcases.
+When it comes to changing their minds, any chance you can deflect their obsession is slim.
+For for many versô now, our official advice has been to let such fixated souls do and think what they want.
+Keep them as safe as you can when providing them with information—or do your best to restrict what you consider unsafe for them to know—but NEVER lend any them any money before sending them on their way.